 Long and interesting history of Santorini is primarily a fascinating story of eternal fight between human and nature.
 The volcanic character of the island has been and is of course still influencing the everyday life of the local inhabitants.
 However, they have faced the difficulties and despite strong volcanic activity, the island was inhabited by several nations, which have left visible traces in its history.

 One of the most important sights of the Ancient Period are the ruins of the Ancient city of Thera.
 The city has been inhabited since 9th century BC, as the Spartan colonists arrived on the island and established a new settlement in the difficult terrain of the Mesa Vouno mountains.
-The city began to rise quickly and became an important culture and trade center of the island.
-Unfortunately, this came to en end in 726 AD when (not surprising) an volcanic eruption occured.
+The city began to rise quickly and became an important culture and trade centre of the island.
+Unfortunately, this came to an end in 726 A.D. when (not surprising) a volcanic eruption occurred.
 Even the eruption was much weaker this time, it could still damage the city and forced the inhabitants to move to the coast because the life there was easier than in the mountains.
-The found artefacts are shown in the Archeological Museum of Thera, located in the capital city of Fira.
+The found artefacts are shown in the Archaeological Museum of Thera, located in the capital city of Fira.

 Later Santorini got under control of several powers.
 Important conquerors were the Romans, who took over the reins of the island in 13th century, what made the era of Venetian dominance to begin.
-Romans were one of then maritime powers and named the island Santorini, after its patron St. Irene.
-Many beautiful historical buildings, mostly of defense character, remained preserved from the Venetian Period.
+Romans were one of the maritime powers of that time and named the island Santorini, after its patron St. Irene.
+Many beautiful historical buildings, mostly of defence character, remained preserved from the Venetian Period.
 In 16th century, the Ottoman Turks became the leading power of Santorini and remained it until 19th century, when Santorini became a part of Greece again.